patel-shivam/patel-shivam.github.io/pages/IITB_RISC.md

 <h2><b>Reduced Instruction Set Architecture</b></h2>
 -------------------------------------------------------------------

-This the IITB RISC microprocessor design what we did as a course project for [EE309, Microprocessors](https://www.ee.iitb.ac.in/web/academics/courses/EE309).
+This the IITB RISC microprocessor design that we did as a course project for [EE309, Microprocessors](https://www.ee.iitb.ac.in/web/academics/courses/EE309).
 The project repository can be found [here](https://github.com/patel-shivam/RISC-Microprocessor-public).